 The Rab Kinetic Plus is a hybrid that joins the suppleness of a softshell with the best water-resistance of the jackets in our review.
 Protective, stretchy, highly mobile, and stylish, this is an excellent layer for summer mountaineering, alpine rock climbing, or weathering light rain while traveling.
 Given the excellent weather resistance, this jacket is less breathable than it would be with more traditional softshell material, it's substantially better than what you receive with something like a hardshell.
 The Kinetic is a great layer for cutting the wind, and is a decent option for summer monsoons, though it will wet out in an all-out rainstorm.Editor's Note: This review was updated on December 2, 2021 to reflect a new version of the Rab Kinetic Plus.

 Rab Kinetic Plus Hoody - Women's Review

-Compare prices at 2 resellers Pros: Waterproof, soft flexible fabric, great fit, excellent cuff and hood design, lightweight
+Compare prices at 3 resellers Pros: Very water resistant, soft flexible fabric, great fit, excellent cuff and hood design, lightweight, highly packable

 Compare to Similar Products